Autoencoder: Contractive autoencoder (CAE)

-The DAE can be understood as an infinitesimal limit of CAE: in the limit of small Gaussian input noise, DAEs make the reconstruction function resist small but finite-sized input perturbations, while CAEs make the extracted features resist infinitesimal input perturbations.
+The CAE can be understood as an infinitesimal limit of DAE: in the limit of small Gaussian input noise, DAEs make the reconstruction function resist small but finite-sized input perturbations, while CAEs make the extracted features resist infinitesimal input perturbations.
+However, while DAEs encourage robustness of reconstruction, CAEs encourage robustness of representation.
+Additionally, DAEs' robustness is obtained stochastically, by having various corrupted versions of a training point aim for an identical reconstruction.
+In contrast, CAEs' robustness to small perturbations is obtained analytically by penalizing the Frobenius norm of the encoder Jacobian, $\|\nabla_x E_\phi(x) \|_F^2$, evaluated at the training samples.

 Minimum description length autoencoder (MDL-AE)

 A minimum description length autoencoder (MDL-AE) is an advanced variation of the traditional autoencoder, which leverages principles from information theory, specifically the Minimum Description Length (MDL) principle.
 The MDL principle posits that the best model for a dataset is the one that provides the shortest combined encoding of the model and the data.
 In the context of autoencoders, this principle is applied to ensure that the learned representation is not only compact but also interpretable and efficient for reconstruction.